 Love mountain goats on the Olympic Peninsula?
-Better head to this popular Olympic National Forest peak above the Hood Canal soon.
-In a press release from the USDA, who oversees the National Forests of America, it was announced that one of the most popular mountain hikes in the Pacific Northwest will be closing for 12 days this summer.
+Better head to a few popular Olympic National Park and Forest peaks soon.
+In a press release from the USDA, and in info from Olympic National Park, it was announced that many of the most popular mountain hikes in the Pacific Northwest will be closing for a few days this summer.

 The Mount Ellinor Trail, which leads to picturesque panoramic wonderland on a rocky peak, will not be open to the public in for 12 days August of 2019 (Aug 18-30th) due to mountain goat relocation efforts.
 Mount Ellinor is estimated to receive roughly 20,000 people each year, making it one of the most popular mountains to summit in Washington State.
 You may recall that the same closures occurred on the northern Olympic Peninsula during the summer of 2018.

 Want to learn more about Mount Ellinor?
 Mount Ellinor is featured in our 2019 Summit Book, with detailed reporting on the mountain and trail, including the history of the trails, interesting stories and a while lot more.
 Give it a read.
 You will love it.

 According to the press release, the Mount Ellinor trails system and Forest Road 2419 to Mt.
 Ellinor will be closed to the public starting the evening of August 18 until the morning of August 30.
 This closure is needed to assist mountain goat relocation efforts of the Olympic National Park and Washington Department of Fish and Wildlife.